codio-content/HTML_and_CSS-CSS/.guides/content/Font-size-and-units-dda8.md

 These will set the font size to a larger/smaller font size than the parent element of the targeted element.

-If you want to use a font size that depends from the parent size, you can also use a numerical `%` value and it will set the size as the specified pourcentage of the size of the parent element.
+If you want to use a font size that depends from the parent size, you can also use a numerical `%` value and it will set the size as the specified percentage of the size of the parent element.

 | Code | Preview |
 |:----:|:------: |